plural-activism/plural-pride-walk/slides.md

 So I made one.
 From there it escalated a bit.
 In the end I had a few different types of buttons, a lot of english and german flyers and stickers (which are not on the picture ... sorry).
 With that, I was ready for the next step.

 ---
-*Notes* What would ya like to get on a pride?
+*Notes* What would ya& like to get on a pride?
 -->
 ---